justahuman1/python-game/README.md

 1.)
 Install Python (3) <br/>
 2.)
 Open Terminal <br/>
 3.)
-Type "cd" and drag the folder containing this file into the terminal <br/>
+Type "cd" and drag the folder ("python-game-master") containing this file into the terminal <br/>
 4.)
 Type 'python snake.py' <br/>